Painted Cave, Galdar: Discovery and evolution

 Antonio Beltrán and José Miguel Alzola realized the first systematic study, published in 1974 with the first colour photographies and the most exact drawings to that date.
 This was another big step into spreading the knowledge of the existence of the cave among the specialists.
 It also helped determine the deterioration of the paintings.
 The plantations being watered nearby, the inadequate protection of the enclosure, the absence of planning for the visits, the chemical soil treatments for agricultural purposes and the inadequate ventilation of the premises were the main factors in increasing temperature and humidity in the cave and the subsequent damage on the paintings.
 Expropriation procedures were then started regarding the cultivated nearby land, and the site was closed to the public in October 1982.

 The Painted cave museum and archaeological park of Galdar was reopened on 26 July 2006, after 24 years excavating and restoring the site, and fitting it for public visits without further endangerment of the paintings and other historic items.
-Up to then it was only possible to see a reproduction of the paintings in the Canary Museum of Las Palmas in Grand Canary.
+Up to then it was only possible to see a reproduction of the paintings in the Canary Museum of Las Palmas in Gran Canaria.
 Entry is open from 10 a.m. to 6 p.m.
 All visits are accompanied with a guide and must be booked.
 Four languages are available.

 In 2016 the museum celebrated its 10th anniversary by sharing an exchange with the cave of Altamira museum - each museum lending to the other tens of its most valuable pieces.